Enhance your conference experience with an intensive workshop and a field trip.

 Conference add-on experiences provide participants with special access to leaders in the field who spearhead innovative efforts to improve community health and reduce disparities in health outcomes.
 By joining a workshop and/or a community immersion experience, attendees can dive deeper into issues that interest them and which also serve their organizations’ unique needs.

-Browse this year's offerings and, if a workshop and/or community immersion experience appeals to you, include it when you register!
-All add-on experiences require advanced registration and are only available for those who are also registered for the conference.
+All add-on experiences require advance registration and are only available for those who are also registered for the conference.
 Seating is limited and availability is first-come, first-served.

 Pre-Conference Intensive Workshops | Tuesday Morning, May 12